The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 J&E Sedgwick

 Based in Walsall, the heart of English saddlery, Sedgwick has been making world-class bridle leather since 1900.
-They source high-quality hides and rely on skilled curriers who finish the leather by hand, using many of the same techniques they have been using since the start of the last century.
-Their traditional English bridle leather is known for being firm but luxuriously smooth to the touch, finished with an open grain and a high-shine greased finish.
-It is the go-to choice for premium saddlers and leatherworkers globally.
+They source high-quality hides and rely on skilled curriers who finish the leather by hand.
+Their traditional English bridle leather is firm, smooth to the touch, and finished with an open grain and a high-shine greased finish.

 Hermann Oak